armerj/jekyll-now/codebreaker_2019/_posts/2020-01-03-CodeBreaker-2019-Task-5.md

 # outputs 'kingsley--vhost-174@terrortime.app:zdCUCdnmEKt0tR'
 {% endhighlight %}

 I didn't see any method to get a token for a different user.
 Then, I realized that the token is never checked against the user logging in.
-Remeber from task 3 that the database contains an entry for clientID and XMPP name.
+Remember from task 3 that the database contains an entry for clientID and XMPP name.
 The token is only based on the clientID and the XMPP name is used to log into the XMPP server.
 This means that I could leave the clientID unchanged but change the XMPP name to the user I wanted to masquerade as.

 The app would<br>
 - Request a OAUTH token for Kingsley<br>